shaundonmoyer/Final_Project/FracFocus.md

 RUI <- data.table(dbGetQuery(con, "SELECT [IngredientName],[PercentHFJob] FROM [FracFocusRegistry].[dbo].[RegistryUploadIngredients]")
 ```

 Then data was filtered to exclude values in the PercentHFJob column that are equal to 0 and greater than 30.
 A value of 0 was excluded from the dataset so a "true" minimum value could be retrieved.
-Also, values exceeding 30 weight percent were excluded because values over 30 weight percent are unrealistic in the industry (besides water).
+Also, values exceeding 30 weight percent were excluded because values over 30 weight percent are unrealistic for our research needs.

 ```
 new_RUI <- RUI %>%